Capitol police testimony blunts GOP’s law-and-order message

 Heading into the 2022 midterms, the GOP is seeking political advantage in Americans’ concern about rising crime nationwide.
 But the police testimony at Tuesday’s debut hearing of the congressional panel investigating the insurrection could undercut that effort.

-It highlighted the GOP’s effort to brush past the violence unleashed by a mob of then-President Donald Trump’s supporters that endangered hundreds of officers.
+It highlighted the GOP’s effort to brush past the violence unleashed by a mob of Trump’s supporters that endangered hundreds of officers.

 “You’re talking about people who claim that they are pro-law enforcement, pro-police, pro-law and order,” said Capitol Police Sgt.
 Aquilino Gonell.
 “Yet when they have the chance and the opportunity to do something about it, to hold people accountable, you don’t, you pass the bucket, like nothing happened.”